 Although often life-saving, these treatments can have unwanted side effects.
 For example, the wall of the aorta can get damaged, or it might become weakened and could bulge, forming an aneurysm.

-After successful surgery to repair coarctation of the aorta — and if there are no other heart abnormalities — your child should be able to lead an active life.
+After successful surgery to repair coarctation of the aorta — and if there are no other heart abnormalities — the child should be able to lead an active life.

 Early detection of aortic coarctation